 You will lie on your back on the CT scan table with your hands above your head.
 The table will move in and out of a donut-shaped ring where X-rays are generated and detected.
 You will be asked to hold your breath for a few seconds.
 You will not need an injection or dye.
 The procedure takes approximately two minutes, and you may leave once it is completed; you do not wait for the results.
 Read more

-The risks of low-dose CT scans (LDCT) can be divided into false positive or negative findings, incidental findings, radiation exposure and anxiety.
+The risks of low-dose CT scans (LDCT) can be divided into false positive or negative findings, over diagnosis, incidental findings, radiation exposure and anxiety.

 False Negative Findings: Screening may not pick up some cases of lung cancer.
 In the National Lung Screening Trial (NLST), about 4% of lung cancers were not detected at screening.